 Between walking countless runways, becoming the face (and body) of La Perla and Calvin Klein, and posting the occasional swimsuit selfie, Kendall Jenner and her figure are on constant display.
-But just like us, the busy model doesn't always have the time to hit the gym or spend an hour and a half at the barre.
+But just like us, the busy model doesn't always have time to hit the gym or spend an hour and a half at the barre.

 Instead, as she spilled on her now-defunct site and app, Jenner relies on an 11-minute at-home ab workout that sees results fast.
-Her abs are her favorite thing to work out, so whenever she has just over 10 minutes to spare at home or on the road, she does this effective circuit to work her core.
+Her abs are her favorite thing to work out, so whenever she has just over 10 minutes to spare at home or on the road, she said she does this effective circuit to work her core.
 "Sometimes when I'm watching TV, I think to myself, 'I should be doing crunches and sit-ups right now,'" she wrote.
 "Then I get off the couch and do it."

 So the next time you're unable to drag yourself to the gym or find it impossible to make it to your fitness class, keep in mind that 11 minutes and a small area on the floor may be all you need to up your ab game and make over your core.

-Get out your yoga mat, heed our fitness experts' advice, and try out the moves below, shot by Carmel Rodriguez of Openfit, that Kendall Jenner swears by to work her abs.
+Grab your yoga mat, heed our fitness experts' advice, and try out the moves below, shot by Carmel Rodriguez of Openfit, that Kendall Jenner swears by to work her abs.

 Meet the Expert